 Resource Type: - The type of app to be deployed, either a web service, static site, or worker service.
 This field determines which additional configuration options are available for your app on this screen.

-Build Phase - Add a custom build command to run before the app is deployed.
+Build Strategy - Add a custom build command to run before the app is deployed.
 This is useful for compiling assets, installing dependencies, or running tests before deployment.

 Run Command - For web and worker services only.
 You can specify custom run commands for the application to run after deployment.
 If no run commands are specified, the default run command for your app’s language is used, such as npm start